 All jokes aside, it was more than just my sense of humour that became questionable.
-I sometimes misunderstood very simple statements, gestures or even silence.
+I sometimes misunderstood seemingly straightforward statements, gestures or even silence.
 Did I mention that I married a Kiwi?
 Well, that drove it home for me really quickly.

-Culture is a powerful thing.
-And oftentimes, it takes experiencing a different culture to what we’ve always known to realise how fundamentally our culture affects our beliefs, ideals and the quality of life we lead, good or bad.
+You see, culture is a powerful thing.
+And often, it takes experiencing a different culture to what we’ve always known to realise how fundamentally our culture affects our beliefs, ideals and the quality of life we lead, good or bad.
 Reading books like The Cultural Map by Erin Meyer helped me understand how to make sense of things and get stuff done as the fish who have chosen to live in a tree.
-If you live and work with people from diverse cultural backgrounds like me, one of the most important skills you could ever have is excellent intercultural communication.
+If you live and work with people from diverse cultural backgrounds like me, one of the essential skills you could ever have is excellent intercultural communication.
 That’s why I continue to consciously invest in learning how to get better at it.

-I am from the Yoruba race.
-A sophisticated and proud heritage that originated from the Southwestern part of Nigeria.
-The Yorubas are high context people with who I lived the first 31 years of my life and will always share my identity.
-With dozens of dialects across several kingdoms, the fairly-difficult-to-master Yoruba language is spoken by about 40 million people.
+I am from the Yoruba race – a sophisticated and proud heritage that originated from the Southwestern part of Nigeria.
+The Yorubas are high context people with whom I lived the first 31 years of my life and will always share my identity.
+With dozens of dialects across several kingdoms, the fairly-difficult-to-master Yoruba language is spoken by roughly 40 million people.

-In low context cultures, it would only make sense to be silent if you’re not expected to speak or respond.
-Otherwise, there’s no point keeping mute as people would keep repeating the same thing to you until you’ve responded.
-Silence would be extremely rude when people are certain that you heard them and you’re not speech impaired.
+In low context cultures, it would only make sense to be silent if you’re not expected to respond.
+Otherwise, there’s no point keeping mute as people would often keep repeating the same thing to you until you’ve answered.
+Silence would be obscene when people are sure that you heard them, and you’re not speech impaired.

-To make a good first impression in the Western world, you have to stand straight and look people in the eyes while you give them a firm handshake.
+To make an excellent first impression in the Western world, you have to stand straight and look people in the eyes while you give them a firm handshake.
 In the traditional Yoruba setting, it would be considered rude to stare into the eyes of your superiors or extend your hands to them first for a handshake.
-Even when they offer their handshake, you are expected to bend your body forward (the lower the better) as a man or bend the knees as a woman to show respect.
-In a group, a Yoruba can be slow to speak and is often a highly considered speaker, in the presence of superiors.
+Even when they do offer their handshake, you are expected to bend your body forward or prostrate as a man (the lower, the better) or bend the knees as a woman to show respect.
+In a group, a Yoruba can be slow to speak and is often a highly considered speaker, especially in the presence of superiors.
 When they talk, they are careful not to go against anything that has been said by the superior, even when they disagree.
 If they can’t let go of their sentiment, it is the right thing to seek to discuss it with such a superior privately.
 However, this might come across as lacking in confidence or substance to people from different cultures.

 “When interacting with someone from another culture, try to watch more, listen more, and speak less.”― Erin Meyer

-I have to admit, it’s not a natural thing to do, but you get better at it.
-It takes a conscious effort to detach from your preconceived ideas and cultural frame of mind and focus solely on understanding others.
+I have to admit, it’s not an easy thing to do, but you get better at it.
+It takes a conscious effort to detach from your preconceived ideas and cultural frame of mind and focus solely on understanding the other.
 As a reward, your experiences become richer and your perspectives more balanced when you treat cultural diversity as an asset.
 For me, the more I learn about New Zealand and other cultures and the people, the more of a “cultural fit” I become, the better my ability to get things done, and of course, the funnier Kiwi jokes get.